QwenLM/Qwen2.5/docs/source/deployment/vllm.md

 ## Python Library

-vLLM can also be directly used as a Python library, which is convinient for offline batch inference but lack some API-only features, such as parsing model generation to structure messages.
+vLLM can also be directly used as a Python library, which is convenient for offline batch inference but lack some API-only features, such as parsing model generation to structure messages.

 The following shows the basic usage of vLLM as a library: